 My Neurofeedback Approach

-Several types of amplitude training are offered, including Z score and sLORETA training.
-These approaches focus on cortical activity at either a specific location or region of interest based on assessment of the client symptoms and qEEG results.
-The client is guided to bring their brainwave patterns into a more regulated state.
+During a neurofeedback session, the client is guided to bring their brainwave patterns into a more regulated state.
 The training is based on the principles of operant conditioning, in that when the brain moves toward the desired state, the client receives a pleasant feedback reward, either audio or visual.
 By repeatedly being guided to this state the neural pathways strengthen, with the brain learning this behavior and beginning to naturally regulate on its own.

-Another type of neurofeedback training, called Infra-slow fluctuation neurofeedback (ISF), focuses on the some of the lowest frequencies produced by the brain.
+The type of neurofeedback that I most frequently use is called Infra-slow fluctuation neurofeedback (ISF).
+ISF focuses on the some of the lowest frequencies produced by the brain.
 During the session, the client hears a tone that is a reflection of their own slow brainwave frequencies.
 These infra-slow frequencies are important for physiological and emotional regulation.
 They are also believed to play a role in helping the brain switch from rest, or its default state, to activity.
 Addressing these frequencies with neurofeedback can have profound implications for balancing the autonomic nervous system, dealing with chronic autonomic stress and regulating attention networks.
 The goal of this training is to determine the optimal frequency for the client, which promotes a state of autonomic balance, leading to a calm and relaxed state of being.
 ISF training can promote physiological state shifts within the session.
 It is a powerful tool to help regulate the nervous system as a whole.

 What is a qEEG?